 The Horta Museum, built between 1898 and 1901, was owned and designed by the best-known Art Nouveau architect, Victor Horta.
-The museum was the private house and studio of the architect and commemorates his life and work.

 The house’s decoration and structure combine beautifully with wrought iron beams that merge with glazed tiles, mirrors, windows, marble and wood.